jjjtimez3/yeehaw/README.md

 # yeehaw
-Don't be meddlin' in this here program unless y'all are ready for a harrowin' journey through an ol' country town
+Don't be meddlin' in this here program unless y'all are ready for a harrowin' journey through an ol' country town...
+(just kidding, this is just practice)